-- 1. It is a policy at St. Anne's to assign homework to students each night from Monday to Thursday (occasionally at weekends the students may be required to finish essential work). - 2.
-Homework can involve both written and non-written work.
-Classes may be assigned work involving researching, making or discussing as well as the more formal work such as reading, writing, learning, spelling and maths. - 3.
-Homework for the most part should not be too difficult or time consuming where reasonable effort is made.
+1. It is a policy at St. Anne's to assign homework to students each night from Monday to Thursday (occasionally at weekends the students may be required to finish essential work).

+2. Homework can involve both written and non-written work.
+Classes may be assigned work involving researching, making or discussing as well as the more formal work such as reading, writing, learning, spelling and maths.

+3. Homework for the most part should not be too difficult or time consuming where reasonable effort is made.
 As a general rule children in the infant classes should spend no longer than 10/15mins on homework, first and second 30mins, third and fourth 40mins.
-Fifth and sixth 50 mins/1 hour. - 4.
-If an occasion arises when a child spends longer than the times above on homework and has made a genuine effort but has serious difficulty completing the task, his/her parents should please allow the child to stop and sign the time taken on the journal/consult with the class teacher. - 5.
-Each child from 1st to 6th uses a homework journal and infant classes have a weekly homework sheet.
-The journal itself is an important record.
+Fifth and sixth 50 mins/1 hour.

+4. If an occasion arises when a child spends longer than the times above on homework and has made a genuine effort but has serious difficulty completing the task, his/her parents should please allow the child to stop and sign the time taken on the journal/consult with the class teacher.

-All homework should be neatly written into the journal each day and dated.
-The journal should remain free from graffiti, stickers etc
+5. Traditionally children from 1st to 6th use a homework journal and infant classes have a weekly homework sheet.
+During Covid- homework is assigned on See Saw or Aladdin.

+6. Whichever format is used, it is important that children work towards completing their work independently.
+We request that parents check that all work is completed.

+In the event of children not completing any/all homework, the class teacher make contact with parents to discuss.

+7. Teachers in Infants classes send home a homework sheet each Monday, outlining the work to be covered each evening.
+This sheet is also used for notes and reminders from Teacher.

+Communication re absences and other messages:

-- 6. Parents please sign the journal/homework sheet every night.
-While it is important that children work towards completing their work independently, we request that parents check that all work is completed before signing. - 7. .
-Teachers and parents will use the journal for brief notes/messages, perhaps explaining absence, homework difficulties, requesting permission to leave early or a comment from teacher re work/behaviour etc. - 8.
-Teachers in Infants classes send home a homework sheet each Monday, outlining the work to be covered each evening.
-This sheet is also used for notes and reminders from Teacher. - 9.
-There is a special section in the school journal for notes explaining absence from school.
-It is important that all absences are explained in writing as we are required to inform the National Education Welfare Board in the case of a child missing 20 days or more in a school year.
-All notes explaining absences are recorded in school files, so even if you know we are aware of your child's illness please don't forget to send in the note when he/she returns.
+It is important that all absences are explained by parents as we are required to inform the National Education Welfare Board in the case of a child missing 20 days or more in a school year.

-See school Attendance Policy

-10. In the event of children not completing any/all homework, the class teacher will write a note in the journal.
-If children are doing this on a regular basis, a Homework Notice (from class teacher and principal) will be sent home- it is expected that work will be completed.
+All notes explaining absences are recorded in school files, so even if you know we are aware of your child's illness please don't forget to put the explanation for absence on Aladdin.

+In the event of needing to send a note to teacher re homework difficulties, requesting permission to leave early please email the school office at office@stannesardclough.ie.